jtabeling/cursor_photo_converter_macos/memory-bank/productContext.md

 ## Problem Solved

 Modern iPhones and other devices capture photos and videos in various formats (HEIC, JPG, PNG for images; MOV, MP4 for videos).
 While efficient, some formats like HEIC are not universally supported across all platforms, applications, and web services.
-Users often need to convert their media to more widely compatible formats (JPG for images, MOV for videos) for sharing, editing, or archiving purposes.
+Users often need to convert their media to more widely compatible formats (JPG for images, MP4 for videos) for sharing, editing, or archiving purposes.

 Existing conversion tools might strip important metadata (like GPS location, camera information, or the original capture date) or fail to update file timestamps correctly, leading to disorganized media collections and loss of valuable information.